Architecture Overview

 SQLite Metadata Store

-Local SQLite database stores metadata:
+Local SQLite database stores everything that isn't memory-event data:

-- organizations — Multi-tenant support
+- organizations — Tenant identity (id, name)

-- agents — Registered agents with configuration
+mtk_keys, each bound to anorg_id - agents — Registered agents with config (org-scoped)

-- sessions — Bounded work contexts with lifecycle
+- sessions — Bounded work contexts with lifecycle (org-scoped)

 This separation keeps hot-path operations (memory reads/writes) fast while providing robust metadata management.